yiphei/Pebble-Scavenger-Hunt/field-agent/README.md

 - `make kill`: Kills all running emulator istances
 - `make clean`: Cleans everything
 - `pebble install --phone X` (where x is the ip address of the phone that is paired via Bluetooth to the pebble): install onto the corresponding physical pebble.
 The pebble and computer must be on the same network in order for this to work.
+- In order to compile properly, make sure that library Makfiles do not sppecify NOPEBBLE (-DNOPEBBLE is commented out)

 ### Output:
 - `APP_LOG_LEVEL_INFO`: messages that are displayed onto the terminal to say what is going on